 - The Cloud Juicer (Jon Kasbe and Joshua Davis, 2012, 2:44) [watch video]

 A lushly shot profile of Richard Heinichen, the first licensed bottler of rainwater in the U.S.

 - Coffee Branch iPhone Documentary (Stephen de Villiers, 2012, 3:00) [watch video]

 A portrait of a person and their place of work shot entirely on an iPhone and to good effect, I like the delightful variety of shots, angles; the great composition; the many intimate close-ups; the rhythm and pacing of the editing; and the focus on one person, one place, one idea, which is a good approach for making a successful micro-doc.
 It works well within the limits of the smartphone, especially in terms of shooting interviews close-up for better sound.

 - Justin Boyd: Sound and Time (Mark and Angela Walley, 2013, 8:39) [watch video]

-One of my favorite micro-documentaries, a particularly good example of a short documentary profile with the perfect balance between engaging b-roll and well shot interview footage.
+One of my favorite micro-documentaries and a particularly good example of a short documentary profile with the perfect balance between engaging b-roll and well-shot interview footage.
 This documentary brings together gentle camerawork, good editing, and excellent sound design to tell the story of Justin Boyd, Department Chair of Sculpture and Integrated Media at Southwest School of Art.
 We learn about his personal connection with sound and how he uses it to create works of art.